-As mentioned above, it is often going to be the case that, during the plan phase, the agent investigates whole sequences of actions.
+Third, it is often going to be the case that, during the plan phase, the agent investigates whole sequences of actions.
+(As we've discussed, agents generally can't choose their next action without thinking through subsequent actions.)
 But this gives us at least two ways of constructing our agent.
 On the one hand, the agent could sense the current state of the world, run its simulation to decide on a sequence of actions that would transform the world from its current state to a goal state, hand this sequence over to the execution phase, and then execute the whole sequence.
 Such an agent would need to work through the sense/plan/act cycle only once: